atriple/seapay-microservice/README.md

   - Transaction
     - Transaction service manage all transaction data

-The project itself has 4 modules
+The project itself has several modules
  - seapay-api
    - a module that abstracts interface for all services
  - seapay-common